 1. Access millions of human-verified data across the B2B industry.

 2. Identify the right prospect using demographic data and reach the decision-makers.

-3. Ensure increased website form submissions by enriching the form using the data enrichment feature within the platform.
+3. Ensure increased website form submissions by enriching the form using the lead enrichment feature within the platform.

 4. Using the Intent Data feature, you can strategize content creation by understanding the topics consumed by your prospects.
 Also, provide the sales team with prioritized “ready-to-buy” leads.

 1. Bring personalization to the sales pitch by supporting their research with technographic data.